ingridnunes/bdi4jade/README.md

 **BDI4JADE** is an agent platform that implements the BDI (belief-desire-intention) architecture.
 It consists of a BDI layer implemented on top of [JADE](http://jade.tilab.com/).

 > Note: I am currently migrating the old BDI4JADE [website](https://www.inf.ufrgs.br/prosoft/bdi4jade) to GitHub.
-So far it's code has been hosted at [SourceForge](http://sourceforge.net/projects/bdi4jade/).
+So far its code has been hosted at [SourceForge](http://sourceforge.net/projects/bdi4jade/).
 I plan to configure the project with Maven, but I can do it only on my free time, which is a bit scarce :-) There's the draft of a tutorial, but I had the time to rewrite just part of it.

 BDI4JADE leverages all the features provided by JADE and reuses it as much as possible.
 Other highlights of our JADE extension, besides providing BDI abstractions and the reasoning cycle, include: